madhavbhatt/desi_intellect/README.md

 # desi_intellect

-This project is focused mostly on two things

-(i) Cyber Security
-(ii) Aritificial Intelligence.

-(i) exploits will give you utility to create payloads.
+This project is focused mostly cyber security.
+Exploits will give you utility to create payloads.
 You would have to do some of your own digging in order to exploit the system.

-(ii) At present my goal is to integrate linux terminal with voice automated commands so that it would be easy to administer it.
-Currently I am creating desi_jarvis utility that would reduce the administration burden.
-This would also      be heavily focused towards security.

 [!]
 LEGAL DISCLAIMER: